Jebonn/Active-Directory-Lab/README.md

 ## 5. Install Active Directory on Windows Server
 1. Log into the Administrator account.
 The Server Manager window should automatically pop up.
 If not, it can be opened in the Start Menu.
+*(Optional: After log in, install VMWare Tools to have the VM automatically adjust screen resolution to fit the window.
+In the top menu bar, go to VM -> Install VMWare tools.
+Open file explorer and go to DVD Drive (D:) and run the setup file.)*

-2. In the top right hand side, click on "Manage" -> "Add Roles and Features".
+3. In the top right hand side, click on "Manage" -> "Add Roles and Features".
-3. The Add Roles and Features Wizard will pop-up.
+4. The Add Roles and Features Wizard will pop-up.
 Click "Next".
-4. Choose the "Role-based or feature-based installation" option.
+5. Choose the "Role-based or feature-based installation" option.
-5. Server Selection can be left as is.
+6. Server Selection can be left as is.
-6. Check the "Active Directory Domain Services" box.
+7. Check the "Active Directory Domain Services" box.
 A pop-up will appear showing other necessary tools along with AD DS.
 Click "Add Features".
-7. Continue clicking "Next" and install AD DS.
+8. Continue clicking "Next" and install AD DS.
 This may take a few minutes.